 If we take the point of view of cultural history things appear in another light.
 Popular culture – and fandom as a crucial functional position of people in it – have a history that in some of its forms can be traced back to early modern periods; at least to the 19th century, when mass media established new forms of public spheres for mass audiences.
 The masses became literate.3 Thus, fandom is a cultural construction that, today, takes varying forms in different pop cultures (e.g. literature, music, film, gaming, sports etc.) but all of them stem from one root of comparable processes over decades, sometimes even centuries (as in the case of soccer culture or the passion for classical music).

 Taking this view very much relativizes the allegedly absolute newness of metal fan culture since the 1970s.
-Yes, the practices installed over almost five decades in the global metal scene produced some innovative patterns; however, only being constructed after 1970, the new rituals, practices and scene rules built there heavily relied on what has been learnt, experienced and practiced in other fan cultures before and when Black Sabbath took the stage.
+Yes, the practices installed over almost five decades in the global metal scene produced some innovative patterns; however, only being constructed after 1970, the new rituals, practices and scene rules built there heavily relied on what has been learnt, experienced and practiced in other fan cultures before Black Sabbath took the stage.
 So, metal fandom is a cultural institution that can best be studied in comparison to other forms of fandom in history.
-And even more essentially, it has to be compared to other cultural institutions.
+And even more crucial, it has to be compared to other cultural institutions.

 Let us come to scholarship.
 At first glance, scholarship seems to be something completely different.
 Scholars usually are seen as rational, well-educated and distinguished personalities.
 Once more, the stereotype is a male one.
 Scholars wear glasses, speak of almost non-understandable things and live in the ivory towers of their universities.
 Yet, also scholarship – and the modern intellectual as a role in it – are historically constructed phenomena.
 The role of both cannot be separated from the history of the university in Europe and the world since the Middle Ages.4 Since the Middle Ages, philosophers, scientists, theologians and intellectuals – scholars in a most broad sense – tell us how to make sense of the world.